JuliaAI/DecisionTree.jl/README.md

 Decision Tree Classifier and Regressor in Julia

-Supports the [ScikitLearn.jl](https://github.com/cstjean/ScikitLearn.jl) API Available models: `DecisionTreeClassifier, DecisionTreeRegressor, RandomForestClassifier, RandomForestRegressor, AdaBoostStumpClassifier`
+Supports the [ScikitLearn.jl](https://github.com/cstjean/ScikitLearn.jl) API

+Available models: `DecisionTreeClassifier, DecisionTreeRegressor, RandomForestClassifier, RandomForestRegressor, AdaBoostStumpClassifier`.
 See each model's help (eg. `?DecisionTreeRegressor` at the REPL) for more information

 ## Classifier